paulkernfeld/wasm-math-experiment/README.md

 This project is built with [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/).

-- Current goal: visualize a data set
+- Current goal: get a meaningful visualization of the NYC schools data
-- Current subgoal: add data viz library
+- Current subgoal: show a histogram or scatter plot

 # TODO